StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Tradeoffs - Open Source

-Solana contracts, being precompiled rust, are not open source by default.
-This is a hinderance for composability, as it is much harder to compose with something when you cannot see the code.
-There is a strong culture of open source within Solana pushing for contracts to be open.
+Neither Eth nor Solana has contracts that are open source by default.
+However, Solana has a good amount of closed source contracts that hinder composability.
+It is much harder to compose with something when you can't see the code.
+That being said, there is a strong culture of open source within Solana that is actively pushing for contracts to be open.
+Strata is, and will always be, open source.

 ### Tradeoffs - Program Proliferation vs State Proliferation